Breadcrumb navigation types, best practices, and SEO benefits

 Snippets Tracking tab

 Breadcrumbs in Google snippets provide a quick overview of the page’s category and related products/information available on the website.
-This is why having proper breadcrumbs is yet another factor that makes users choose your website over others in SERPs.
+This is why having proper breadcrumbs is another factor that makes users choose your website over others in SERPs.

 Breadcrumbs best practices

-1. Keep the breadcrumb navigation small and unobtrusive: To maintain a balanced visual design and avoid confusion among users, it’s recommended to display the breadcrumb navigation in a smaller size below the main navigation.
 If the breadcrumb navigation is too large, it could disrupt the overall balance of the page and make it difficult for users to navigate your site.

-2. Keep it clean and uncluttered: An uncluttered breadcrumb navigation can help users focus on essential information like page titles and the navigational path.
+An uncluttered breadcrumb navigation can help users focus on essential information like page titles and the navigational path.
 It also prevents users from getting distracted by unnecessary design elements.
 This can improve the overall user experience and make website navigation easier for users.

 How to properly add breadcrumbs to your website